-- make adaptions to your home (such as grab rails, ramps or a creating a wetroom), or
+- Make adaptions to the home (such as installing grab rails, ramps or a creating a wetroom).

-- buy equipment and aids.
-These could be walking aids, special chairs, aids to turn taps and pour water, or cutlery that is easier to use, or
+- Buy equipment and aids.
+These could be walking aids, special chairs, aids to turn taps and pour water, or cutlery that is easier to use.

 Find out more about care equipment, aids and adaptations on NHS Choices.

 Telecare, alarms and sensors

 Telecare can help keep the person you care for safe when you are not there.